kineticdata/peripherals-cherwell/bridge-adapters/kinetic-bridgehub-adapter-cherwell/README.md

   * Using the business object id the next requests gets the field ids for the business object using a POST request to the [Business Object template](https://cherwell.kineticdata.com/CherwellAPI/swagger/ui/index#!/BusinessObject/BusinessObject_GetBusinessObjectTemplateV1)
     * The field names are passed to the adapter using the `dataRequest` parameter in the bridge model Query.
 In the above example **Status** is the field that will be used in the Cherwell filter search.
   * To run an ad-hoc Business Object search the `dataRequest` parameter must be provided in the bridge model qualification.
 An example of the dataRequest is above.
 The `fieldName` property will be replaced with a `fieldId` property and the field id found from previous request.
 The busObId will also be added to the dataRequest object.
+  * Adhoc filter search pagination must be supported using the bridge model qualification.